 How to clean a stand mixer

-First things first, check if your stand mixer can go through the dishwasher.
+Before you add this to your kitchen cleaning checklist, check if your stand mixer can go through the dishwasher.
 Most stand mixer bowls, from the KitchenAid Artisan to the Cuisinart Precision, can go through a dishwasher cycle on the top shelf.
 When it comes to whisks and dough hooks though, it is unusual to find a mixer with 100% dishwasher-safe attachments.

 Not all KitchenAid whisks can go through the wash, even though the dough hook and flat beater usually can, so in this guide we will walk you through how to clean your stand mixer bowl and attachments, as well as the exterior of the stand mixer machine,